Capstone-Projects-2024-Spring/project-synesthesia-reading-app/documentation/docs/requirements/use-case-descriptions.md

-## User Case 4: User alters a word color while connected to the internet
+## User Case 4: User alters a word color
    1. While reading, the user comes across a word color they wish to change.
    2. User clicks on the word.
    3. Options to 'save' or 'change' come up.